RzHsueh/ATTNDSE/README.md

 # AttentionDSE
-A repository focus on applying the attention in CPU dse
+A repository of the paper with Submission ID 67.